 In the middle of March 2017 Sofiyska Voda AD for the first time took part in the Academy "The Leaders that Build" on the topic "How to Manage".
-The academic course is with duration - one year and it is Translation from the original Bulgarian version, in case of divergence the Bulgarian original shall prevail.

-organized in order to realize the idea of meeting students with representatives of leading companies from the construction branch.
+The academic course is with duration - one year and it is organized in order to realize the idea of meeting students with representatives of leading companies from the construction branch.
 The participation in the Academy aims at expanding the options for searching and attracting young talents.

-Sofiyska Voda, together with Veolia Energy Solutions Bulgaria EAD, participated in the Career Days in the National Palace of Culture, organized by Job Tiger.
+Sofiyska Voda AD, together with Veolia Energy Solutions Bulgaria EAD, participated in the Career Days in the National Palace of Culture, organized by Job Tiger.